 The heart, soul, and relentless workhorse of the Brisbane Broncos, whose late-career brilliance redefined the modern lock forward.

-Corey Parker was the ultimate clubman, a one-team player whose value to the Brisbane Broncos grew with every year.
-Starting as a hard-nosed back-rower, he evolved into the prototype for the modern NRL lock: a tireless defender, a skillful ball-player, and a remarkably reliable goal-kicker.
-His career is a story of persistence, overcoming early inconsistency to become the Broncos' spiritual leader and most consistent performer in his latter years.
-He captained Queensland in State of Origin and became a fixture for Australia, all while setting a mountain of club records.
-Parker's work ethic was legendary; he retired at the peak of his powers in 2016 after a premiership, leaving as the Broncos' all-time leader in games played and a symbol of unwavering loyalty.
+Corey Parker retired in 2016 as the Brisbane Broncos' all-time leader in games played.
+A one-team player, he started as a hard-nosed back-rower and evolved into the prototype for the modern NRL lock: a tireless defender, a skillful ball-player, and a reliable goal-kicker.
+He overcame early inconsistency to become the Broncos' spiritual leader.
+Parker captained Queensland in State of Origin and became a fixture for Australia, setting a mountain of club records.
+His work ethic defined his career; he left at the peak of his powers after a premiership, a symbol of unwavering loyalty.

 1981–1996